cleveranu/Assignment_Frontend/README.md

 On survey completion, users are asked for confirmation to submit their responses.
 A "Thank You" screen is shown at the end of the survey.
 The application can dynamically handle the addition of new questions.
-Usage

 Survey Flow:
 The user is greeted with a Welcome Screen and can start the survey by clicking the Start button.
 The survey consists of a set of questions, and the user can navigate between questions.
 The user can skip a question or go back to previous ones.
 After completing the survey, the user is asked to confirm submission.
 Once confirmed, the survey is marked as COMPLETED in localStorage, and a "Thank You" message is displayed.

 How to View Responses:
 Open your browser’s Developer Tools (Ctrl + Shift + I or F12).
 Go to the Application tab and under Local Storage, find your domain.
 You will see keys like answer-sessionId-questionId where the answers are stored.
 You can also use the console to read the stored data with localStorage.getItem('your-key').

 Project Structure
-bash
-Copy code

 /survey-app
 |-- /public
 |   |-- index.html            # Main HTML file